ExpressionEngine/ExpressionEngine-User-Guide/docs/comment/form.md

 With this parameter, you can specify the css id you want the form to have.
 The default value is 'comment_form'

+#### `inline_errors=`

+    inline_errors="yes"

+This parameter is for use with [form validation and error handling](/templates/form-validation.md) and determines the type of error reporting: inline or error template.

+#### `preview=`

+    preview="channel/preview"

+This is a **required** parameter if you are using comment previews indicating which template should be used for comment previews.
+Like other "path" variables in ExpressionEngine you will use the Template Group/Template name.
+More on previewing can be found in the [Comment Previewing](#comment-previewing) section.

 #### `return=`

     return="template_group/template/url_title"